reactive-python/reactpy/docs/src/learn/start-a-new-react-project.md

 If you're new to Jupyter, check out the [Jupyter tutorial](https://jupyter.org/try).

-You will need to [configure Jupyter](https://github.com/reactive-python/reactpy-jupyter#readme) in order to use it with ReactPy.
+ReactPy has unique [configuration instructions](https://github.com/reactive-python/reactpy-jupyter#readme) to use Jupyter.

 ### Plotly Dash